 The engine should be timed to the 23° advanced position at not less than 2000 R.P.M.

-Check timing with a neon lamp connected in series with No. 1 spark plug.
-Chalk or paint the end of the 'X' marked vane on the flywheel, white.
+The timing should be checked with a neon lamp connected in series with No.1 spark plug.
+Chalk or paint the end of the "X" marked vane on the flywheel, white.
 Then with the engine operating at 2000 R.P.M. or over, allow the flash from the neon lamp to illuminate the whitened vane.
-At the time of the flash, the leading edge of the vane should line up with the running spark advance timing hole on the flywheel shroud, see Fig. 13.
-If it does not, the advance arm clamp screw should be loosened as shown in Fig. 14, and the distributor body turned slightly clockwise or counter-clockwise, as required, until the white flywheel vane matches up with the advance timing hole.
-Be sure advance arm clamp is then carefully tightened.
-If the engine is running below 2000 R.P.M. when timing, the automatic advance in the distributor will not be fully advanced and damages to the engine may result when the engine is operated at higher speeds.
-Mount flywheel screen if removed.
-For convenience, a 3/8" dia. hole was added to screen rim to check timing without removing screen.
+At the time of the flash, the leading edge of the vane should line up with the lower half of the running spark advance timing hole on the flywheel shroud, see Fig. 13.
+If it does not, the advance arm clamp screw should be loosened, and the distributor body turned slightly clockwise or counterclockwise, as required, until the white flywheel vane matches up with the lower half of the advance timing hole.
+Be sure advance arm clamp screw is then carefully tightened.
+If the engine is running below 2000 R.P.M. when timing, the automatic advance in the distributor will not be fully advanced and the inaccurate timing may cause serious damage to the engine when operating at high speeds.
+Mount flywheel screen if removed - use slotted opening without removing screen for running spark advance check only.